habi/acinar-analysis-manuscript/manuscript.md

 In the present study, a superset of the animals described by Haberthür et al. (23) were used.
 Tschanz et al. (10) described a biphasic formation of new alveoli on the same set of animals.
-The stereological analysis presented here represents a part of the 3R-initiative (replacement, reduction, and reﬁnement) (24) for the ethical use and the reduction of the number of animals sacriﬁced for science.
+The stereological analysis presented here represents a part of the 3R-initiative (replacement, reduction, and refinement) (24) for the ethical use and the reduction of the number of animals sacrificed for science.

 Brieﬂy, we extracted the lungs of Sprague-Dawley rats after having deeply anesthetized them with a mixture of medetomidine, midazolam, and fentanyl (25).
 The rats were euthanized by exsanguination during the removal of the lung.
-The lungs were ﬁxed with 2.5 % glutaraldehyde by intratracheal instillation and kept under constant pressure (20 cm H2 O) during ﬁxation to prevent recoiling of the tissue.
+The lungs were fixed with 2.5 % glutaraldehyde by intratracheal instillation and kept under constant pressure (20 cm H2 O) during fixation to prevent recoiling of the tissue.
-The samples were prepared for tomographic imaging by post-ﬁxation with 1 % osmium tetroxide and staining with 4 % uranyl acetate, as well as by dehydration in a graded series of ethanol and embedding in paraﬃn.
+The samples were prepared for tomographic imaging by post-fixation with 1 % osmium tetroxide and staining with 4 % uranyl acetate, as well as by dehydration in a graded series of ethanol and embedding in paraﬃn.
 In total we assessed 12 animals, on postnatal days P4, P10, P21, and P60 (N=3 per day.
-From now on, we will omit the postnatal preﬁx and only mention the day.).
+From now on, we will omit the postnatal prefix and only mention the day.).

 The animals were housed in the central animal facility of the University of Bern.
 They received food and water ad libitum at a 12/12 hours day/night cycle.
 The experiments themselves, as well as the handling